Chiefs (miniseries): Plot

-Like everyone else, Billy Lee assumes that Watts is a genuine newcomer in town.
-He does not recognize Watts as his boyhood friend Joshua Cole, son of the man who shot his father, because the child fled the town following the shooting and assumed another name.
-Watts encounters resistance from some members of his own, all-white force (though most eventually accept him) and from Sheriff Skeeter Willis, all of whom resent the arrival of a black chief of police.
-Watts also uncovers the truth of the unsolved serial murders and of Funderburke's guilt.
+Like everyone else, Billy Lee assumes that Watts is a newcomer in town, failing to recognize Watts as his boyhood friend, Joshua Cole, son of the man who shot his father.
+Joshua fled the town following the shooting and assumed another name.
+Watts initially encounters resistance from members of his own, all-white force (though most eventually accept him) and from Sheriff Skeeter Willis.
+Eventually Watts uncovers Funderburke's guilt in the unsolved serial murders.
 Unable to obtain a local search warrant for Funderburke's farm, Watts and Lee seek the FBI's assistance in the case.
 One of the FBI agents accompanying Chief Watts trips over the jutting handlebar of Butts's buried police motorcycle.

-As the agents begin digging up the dirt with their bare hands, Funderburke goes for his shotgun, and wounds Watts in the arm.
-Funderburke is immediately shot to death himself by the agents, thus escaping a public reckoning for four decades of murders.
-An aged Holmes grieves for his town as the bodies of young boy after young boy are unearthed from the ground surrounding Funderburke's house (evoking the discovery of the bodies of the victims of John Wayne Gacy).
-Watts, however, is now an acknowledged hero, and he decides to tell Billy Lee - now the governor-elect of Georgia, who is awaiting a visit from President Kennedy, on his way back to Washington from Dallas - who he really is.
+As the agents begin digging up the dirt, Funderburke goes for his shotgun and wounds Watts in the arm.
+Funderburke is immediately shot to death, escaping a public reckoning for four decades of murders.
+The bodies of young boy after young boy are unearthed from the ground surrounding Funderburke's house.
+Now an acknowledged hero, Watts decides to tell Billy Lee who he really is; Lee, now governor-elect of Georgia, awaits a visit from President Kennedy, on his way back to Washington from Dallas.

 Production and distribution

 Chiefs premiered on CBS as a six-hour miniseries.
 The first two hours aired beginning at 8pm November 13, 1983.
 The second part aired November 15 at 9pm, and the final part aired November 16 at 9pm.

 Production filming took place in Chester, South Carolina.
 In 2014, a celebration of the filming of Chiefs was organized in Chester by Catherine Fleming Bruce in collaboration with local organizations.
 Among the presenters was author Stuart Woods.
-The Chester newspaper reprinted coverage of Woods' visit to the City on the occasion of his death in 2022.
+The Chester newspaper reprinted coverage of Woods' visit to the city on the occasion of his death in 2022.